NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojection errors) for each pixel in each camera.

+If GCP are present, the file ``{output-prefix}-gcp_report.txt`` will be saved to disk, having the initial and optimized GCP coordinates, and their difference, both in ECEF and longitude-latitude-height above datum.

 .. _ba_conv_angle: